Travlars/120-hour-epic-sax-marathon/sudoku.markdown

 ~~~
 </exercise>

-Next, let's write a function to figure out if a sudoku board is completely
+Next, let's write a function to figure out if a Sudoku board is completely
 filled.

 <exercise>